roblevintennis/guest-posts/articles/the-little-button-that-could.md

 We're going to generate our React project using vite—a very lightweight and blazingly fast builder.
 Be forewarned that if you attempt to do this with `create-react-app`, there's a very good chance you will run into conflicts later with `react-scripts` and conflicting webpack or babel setups from other frameworks like Angular.

-Let’s install our React workspace next:
+Let’s install our React workspace next. `cd` back up to your top-level directory and then we’ll use `vite` to initialize a new project which we’ll name `littlebutton-react` and of course we’ll select `react` as the framework and variant at the prompts:

     $ yarn create vite